chibounisme/technologies_des_services_indp2C_project/README.md

   - The client connects to the WS Server on page load and proceeds to listen for the upcoming fun facts.
 Then displays them in the web page.
   - Added a countdown implementation using Moment.js.
   - Updated and compiled main.ts.
+-Commit #7: 5th Step:
+  - Added asynchronous implementation in older Step since we used callbacks to process received random facts in the client side.